iain-burge/quantum_st-attack/README.md

-# A Quantum Algorithm for Assessing Node Importance in $st$-Connectivity Attacks
+# A Quantum Algorithm for Assessing Node Importance in the $st$-Connectivity Attack

 ## 1. Authors